 Excessive alcohol consumption can cause alcoholic liver disease (ALD), such as steatosis, ASH, fibrosis, cirrhosis, and HCC.
 In the liver, alcohol is metabolized using three major oxidative pathways.
-First, alcohol is oxidized to acetaldehyde using alcohol dehydrogenase, with NAD+ as the cofactor[22], cytochrome P450 2E1 (CYP2E1) in the microsomal ethanol oxidizing system[23], and the heme-containing enzyme catalase[24].
-Subsequently, acetaldehyde is oxidized to acetate using aldehyde dehydrogenase (ALDH).
+First, alcohol is oxidized to acetaldehyde by alcohol dehydrogenase, with NAD+ as the cofactor[22], cytochrome P450 2E1 (CYP2E1) in the microsomal ethanol oxidizing system[23], and the heme-containing enzyme catalase[24].
+Subsequently, acetaldehyde is oxidized to acetate by aldehyde dehydrogenase (ALDH).
 Acetaldehyde damages DNA and impairs the antioxidant defense system, decreasing antioxidant and detoxification enzymes.
 Adducts from acetaldehyde can disturb cellular function, promoting alcohol-induced liver injury.
 CYP2E1 induced by chronic alcohol intake enhances alcohol metabolism to acetaldehyde, leading to liver injury and producing reactive oxygen species (ROS)[25].
-These species attack the hepatocyte mitochondria and reduce ALDH activity.
+These ROS attack the hepatocyte mitochondria and reduce ALDH activity.
 Additionally, mutagenic etheno-DNA adducts, stimulated by CYP2E1, are essential in genetic damage and liver carcinogenesis[26].
 Long-term alcohol use causes excessive CYP2E1 along with oxidative stress, producing ROS[27].
 Such exposure results in structural damage, mitochondrial dysfunction, mitochondrial stress in hepatocytes, and apoptotic signal upregulation.

 Long-term alcohol consumption and liver dysfunction induce alcoholic hepatitis (AH), which is linked with severe ASH and high mortality rates in the short term[28].
 Excessive consumption of alcohol causes damage to the microtubule structure and dysfunction of liver cells in patients with AH, which affects the efficiency of nutrient transport.
 Protein adducts formed by acetaldehyde can block DNA repair and hepatocyte mitochondria, contributing to the dysfunction of oxygen utilization, collagen synthesis, and extracellular matrix accumulation, resulting in liver fibrosis, cirrhosis, and carcinogenesis[29].

 Interestingly, innate immunity activation leads to carcinogenesis in two ways: it leads to alcohol-induced liver injury and results in hepatoprotection, regeneration, and anti-inflammatory reactions to decrease alcohol-induced liver damage[30].
 Alcohol consumption elevates lipopolysaccharides and activates the MyD88-independent TRIF/IRF-3 pathway using TLR4, causing oxidative stress, TNF-α release, and liver damage[31].
-However, TLR4 and complement factors also promote Kupffer cells to secrete protective cytokines like IL-6 and anti-inflammatory cytokines like IL-10.
+However, TLR4 and complement factors also promote Kupffer cells to secrete protective cytokines such as IL-6 and anti-inflammatory cytokines such as IL-10.
 Inflammatory cytokines such as TNF-α, IL-1, and IL-6 are enhanced in the serum of ALD patients[32].
-IL-10 plays a positive hepatoprotective role using the STAT3 signaling pathway[33].
+IL-10 plays a positive hepatoprotective role via the STAT3 signaling pathway[33].
 In contrast, IL-6 and p-STAT3 are highly expressed in HCC patients[34].
 TNF-α acts as a pro-tumorigenic cytokine and activates NF-κB and JNK signaling pathways in liver carcinogenesis[35].
 NK cells can develop IFN-γ to attenuate liver cell regeneration and kill hepatocytes[36].
-However, the function of natural killer and natural killer T cells in hepatocytes remains unexplored.
+However, the function of NK and NK T cells in hepatocytes remains unexplored.
 IL-1β plays an essential role in the progression of inflammation, alcohol-induced liver steatosis, and liver injury[37].
 IL-22 has beneficial effects on hepatic inflammation and regeneration, while F-652, an IL-22 agonist, is a promising AH treatment candidate[38].
 IL-17A functions as a tumor-promoting cytokine regulating inflammatory responses and cholesterol synthesis in developing hepatic steatosis, fibrosis, and HCC in an experimental alcohol-induced mouse model[9].
 Some of the inflammatory factors have various roles in different stages.
 If their expression can be upregulated or downregulated during a specific period, these factors could exert their unique therapeutic effects on AH to HHC.

 Role of NAFLD in HCC